 The average rider can output around 100 watts from pedaling, and this may go to 250 watts during those short powerful bursts.

 Since standard bike chains are built to accommodate human power output, they are not a good fit for electric bikes; especially those with a mid-drive motor.
+When it comes to cycling with electric assistance, mid-drive motors can unleash some serious power.

 When you consider that you are using both human effort and electric motor assistance in an e-bike, it will be easy for the regular bike chain to snap after a few cycles of rigorous riding.